VelociraptorCZE/MiniLazyload/README.md

 ### HTML
-Both **src** and **srcset** attributes are supported, although srcset is supported not only with images, but also on descendents of picture element which has **data-srcset** attribute.
+Both **src** and **srcset** attributes are supported, although srcset is supported not only with images, but also on descendants of picture element which has **data-srcset** attribute.
 You need to add to your elements data attribute either **data-src** or **data-srcset**.

 ```html